abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

    > **Note:** Make sure that the **sqlvm** is in running state on **Hyper-V**.

-1. After running the command, you will see that the script started running.
+1. After running the command, you will see that the script has started running.

    ![](.././media/run.png "sqlsearch")

 1. After some time, you will see that the script execution is completed.
-Make sure that you see the output as shown the image below.
+Make sure that you see the output as shown in the image below.

    ![](.././media/completed.png "sqlsearch")

-    - **Note**: You can ignore any error or warning messages that appear after the output line: "**SQL Server - Azure Arc resources: SQL VM created**".
+    - **Note:** You can ignore any error or warning messages that appear after the output line: "**SQL Server - Azure Arc resources: SQL VM created**".

 1. Bring back the browser window where you had opened Azure Portal and search for **SQL Server -Azure Arc**.
 If you are already on that page, you will need to click on the Refresh button.
 On that page, you will see one resource **SQLVM** that we just created using the PowerShell script in the previous step.

    ![](.././media/hybrid36.png "sqlsearch")

-   >**NOTE:** After sometime, if you don't see the Mode as **Connected**, then open a new Powershell window and run the below script, ensure to update the values in the `$block` section to define your variables.
+   >**NOTE:** After some time, if you don't see the Mode as **Connected**, then open a new Powershell window and run the below script, ensure to update the values in the `$block` section to define your variables.
 You can fetch these values from the **Environment > Service Principal Details** tab.

    ```
    $block = {